-Insert the electrode cable and work cable into the proper jacks (depending on the range selected).
+Insert the electrode cable into the proper jack (depending on the range selected).
 Connect the work clamp to the work.

 Wear Welding Helmet.

-Turn the On-Off switch to the "ON" position, lower your Welding Helmet, and you are ready to weld.
+Turn the On-Off switch to the "ON" position, lower your welding helmet, and you are ready to weld.

-Because metals vary in their make up and the technique of each operator is different, you may find it necessary to increase or decrease the amperage setting accordingly.
+Because metals vary in their make up and the technique of each operator is different, you may find it necessary to increase or decrease the amperage output accordingly.